scave222/mini-lab1/README.md

 - [ ] Create a Pull-Request to submit your work
 - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).
 - [ ] Add your Instructor as a reviewer on the Pull-Request
-- [ ] Your Instructor then will then count the Assignment as done by merging the work back into master "STUDENT FORK".